dominicbeesley/blitter-vhdl-6502/doc/getting-started.md

 <img src="assets/getting-started/empty-mb.jpg" width="80%" />

+## Check S9 on the BBC Motherboard

+Ensure either that S9 is fitted on the motherboard (it may be a wire link) or that a Disc Interface is fitted.
+If your machine at one point had a disc interface that has now been removed you should remake S9.

 ## Choosing a filing system

 The Blitter in 6502 mode should work with most filing systems *except* for